 The Gardens not only enhance understanding of native plants and their habitats but also foster stewardship—ensuring that parks and gardens continued to be sustained through volunteers and private philanthropy.
 This tremendous volunteer effort has been recognized by awards from the Garden Club of America, the New England Wild Flower Society, the Garden Club Federation of Maine, the National Council of State Garden Clubs, the Massachusetts Horticultural Society, and a Certificate of Appreciation to the Wild Gardens of Acadia committee from the National Park Service.
 In 2011, the Wild Gardens of Acadia celebrated its 50th anniversary.

 In 2010, the Wild Gardens of Acadia became an official committee of Friends of Acadia.
-The Gardens are still maintained primarily by volunteers, along with a head gardener sponsored by Friends of Acadia; they plant, study, collect, propagate, label, and fundraise.
+The Gardens are still maintained primarily by volunteers, along with a head gardener and an intern sponsored by Friends of Acadia; they plant, study, collect, propagate, label, and fundraise.
 This newly formalized relationship offers stability and assistance that will allow the Wild Gardens of Acadia to thrive for the next 50 years and beyond.

 Each June, the volunteers of the Wild Gardens of Acadia hold a benefit plant sale at St. Savior’s in Bar Harbor, from 9 a.m. to noon.
 Offerings include native plants, vegetable seedlings, herbs, annuals, and perennials, which are donated by local nurseries, private estates, and the WGA volunteers.
 The sale is held rain or shine.
 All proceeds help support the Wild Gardens of Acadia.